-WHAT'S COVERED
+≣ WHAT'S COVERED

-In this lesson, you will learn about different verb tenses, as well as the process of selecting the correct tense in a sentence.
-Specifically, this lesson will cover:
+nis tutorial will cover some specific verb tenses, as well as the process of selecting the correct tense

+in a sentence.
+The specific areas of focus include:

-- 1. Present, Past, and Future Tenses
+1. Present, Past, and Future Tenses

-- 2. Different Types of Past Tense
+2. Different Types of Past Tense

-- 2a.
+2a.
 Past Participle

-- 2b.
+2b.
 Past Perfect

-- 2c.
-Irregular Verbs

-- 3. Using Verb Tense in Sentences
+3. Using Verb Tense in Sentences

+4. Irregular Verbs